-This report presents "Getting it right for you" East Renfrewshire's Children and Young People's Services Plan for the period 2017-2020.
-The plan was considered by Education Committee on 21 June.
-IJB is requested to consider and note the content of the plan prior to being remitted to Council for approval.
-The plan is also required to be submitted to the Scottish Government.
+1. This report presents "Getting it right for you" East Renfrewshire's Children and Young People's Services Plan for the period 2017-2020.
+The plan was considered and noted by Education Committee on 21 June and IJB on 28 June.
+Council is requested to consider and approve the content of the plan prior to being submitted to the Scottish Government.